sekoyo/react-image-crop/README.md

 You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).

 A commit hook will ensure that `npm run release` is ran for you, or you can do it yourself so you have a single commit.

+## Browser compatibility

+Should work on any modern browser, however the darkened non-selected part of the image will not work in IE11 or IE Edge due to a lack of [clipPath(http://caniuse.com/#search=clippath) support.